Supply-side policy measures: privatisation

 - Increased Efficiency: Private companies are often more efficient than state-owned enterprises due to profit motives and competition.

-- Reduced Government Debt: The sale of assets generates revenue that can be used to reduce government debt.
+- Reduced Government Debt: Selling state assets can help reduce government borrowing and debt.

 Advantages of Privatisation